 Meet The Titans Of The

-LHCC represents a remarkable opportunity to unite the CEOs of the strongest healthcare companies our the nation in a common vision: to help Louisville flourish as the epicenter of innovation in healthcare.
+CEOc represents a remarkable opportunity to unite the CEOs of the strongest healthcare companies around the nation in a common vision: to help Louisville flourish as the epicenter of innovation in healthcare.

 As a community and as a country, we face considerable healthcare access, affordability, and quality challenges, particularly for our aging population.
 The only way we’re going to overcome these challenges is through innovation, cooperation, and communication among all parts of the healthcare system.
 Over 1.9 million Kentuckians access Anthem Blue Cross and Blue Shield’s provider networks.
 Our support of LHCC reflects that we are an integral part of the Louisville health care system and economy and wholeheartedly support its growth.